acewinters/ASA-Dedicated-Restarter/README.md

 # Ark Ascended Dedi Restarter

-🦖 ArkAscendedMonitor: A Python utility tailored for monitoring and managing ARK: Survival Evolved dedicated servers.
+🦖 ArkAscendedMonitor: A Python utility I created for monitoring and managing ARK: Survival Ascended dedicated servers.
+Probably can be used for other projects, but yea,

 Monitors the ARK server executable for uptime and stability.
 Detects and addresses server crashes or hangs by terminating and restarting.